KJJC-TV: Continental Television Network ownership

-In 1984, KRTV (channel 3), which had served as a dual affiliate of NBC and CBS since 1968, reduced its carriage of NBC programs as the Montana Television Network, of which it was a part, adopted primary CBS affiliation statewide.
+In 1984, KRTV (channel 3), which had served as an affiliate of NBC and CBS since 1968, reduced its carriage of NBC programs as the Montana Television Network, of which it was a part, adopted primary CBS affiliation statewide.
 KRTV and ABC affiliate KFBB-TV (channel 5) continued to air some NBC programs in the city.
 However, in the wake of the affiliation change, Joe Colla saw an opening for a full-time NBC affiliate in the city.
 The NBC network expressed interest but instructed him to apply for a station first.

 In April 1985, Colla's firm, Video International Publishers, applied to the Federal Communications Commission (FCC) for a construction permit to build a new television station on channel 16 in Great Falls.
 The FCC granted approval on July 25, 1985, and in February 1986, the Montana Economic Development Board granted the firm—now known as Continental Television Network—a $1.1 million loan to finance construction.
 The two minority owners in Continental Television Network each had a background in local business: Al Donohue, owner of the Heritage Inn, and William Cordingley, former publisher of the Great Falls Tribune newspaper.

 After delays caused by rain, KTGF began broadcasting on September 21, 1986.
 The studios were in a former machine shop at 118 6th Street South, which was shared with Colla's video production business.
 KTGF began airing early and late evening local newscasts in late October, with most of the news staff being new to the market.
 Over the succeeding years, KTGF expanded its reach by investing in additional translators and a microwave joint venture with cable company TCI; while the station benefited from the national lead held by NBC at the time, its newscasts remained in third place, with the early evening newscast being especially distant from catching KRTV and KFBB, then competing vigorously for ratings leadership in Great Falls.
 The newscasts continued until staffing issues led to their ultimate demise.
 Weekend newscasts were canceled in August 1992, when the weekend news anchor left to take a job in Fort Smith, Arkansas, and the last weeknight newscast aired on March 5, 1993, by which time there were just four staffers left producing KTGF's news programming.

 In the 1990s, Continental also expanded its third station franchise with a pair of ABC affiliates.
 In Missoula, KTMF began broadcasting in November 1990.
 Six years later, Continental started KWYB, broadcasting to Butte and Bozeman.
 Continental's stations served as secondary affiliates of Fox beginning in 1994, though Fox's NFL games aired on KFBB-TV.